perforce/helix-authentication-service/README.md

 to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host and port on which the service is running.
 The public key is found in the `certs` directory of the auth service.

-### How it works

-Swarm initiates the SAML login request and directs the browser to the IdP, which in this case is our auth service.
-The auth service receives the request, recognizes that this is coming without a request identifier, and concludes that this is probably Swarm.
-At this point the service redirects the browser to the "real" identity provider, with the preferred authentication protocol.
-This could be SAML, OIDC, or whatever.
-Once the user has successfully authenticated with the real IdP, the auth service formulates a SAML response and returns an HTML form that auto-submits the results back to Swarm.
-Swarm then identifies the user in question, and attempts to log the user into Perforce.
-The login extension is belatedly involved, unlike the usual workflow, but since it can tell the client is P4PHP/Swarm, it can act accordingly.
-As such, it validates the user via the SAML response, and indicates success or failure.

 ## Certificates